sho-ohata-ischool/2017-spring-main/project/README.md

 This is the most important deliverable.
 Take time to get it right!
 A concrete idea at this early stage will help you build a stronger project and help you in the course overall.

 Each group will submit a proposal.
 We’ll read each one and give you detailed feedback.
-The proposal should be concise.
+The proposal should be concise, 200-300 words.
 Quality is valued here far more than quantity!

 Be sure to address:
 - What do you plan to do?